FAIR-biomed/fair-biomed.github.io/docs/documentation.md

 permalink: /documentation/
 ---

-The documentation pages describe the architecture of the code behind the browser extension.
+The documentation pages describe the architecture of the [source code](https://github.com/FAIR-biomed/FAIR-biomed) behind the browser extension.